2026 Analysis

 3

-Creatuity — Adobe Commerce Exclusivity with Deep Epicor Integration
+— Adobe Commerce Exclusivity with Deep Epicor Integration

 Creatuity operates as a 100% Adobe Commerce-exclusive agency with a proprietary Epicor Prophet 21 connector and middleware expertise through their iPaaS.com partnership.